8 Reasons Why Your Photos Are Blurry

 When you focus your lens the whole of your composition may not be sharp.
 Sometimes most of what’s in your frame will be blurry and your subject will be sharp.
 At other times, your subject, and most of what surrounds it will be in sharp focus.

 How much of your photo is acceptably sharp is known as the Depth of Field (DOF).
-This is a common term in photography jargon and an important one to understand.
+This is a common term in

 The factors that influence DOF are: